ClosedXML/ClosedXML-wiki/Inserting-Tables.md

 - The difference between InsertData and InsertTable is that InsertData doesn't insert column names and returns a range.
 InsertTable will insert the column names and returns a table.
 - You can use the different overloads to specify whether or not to create the Excel table, and the table name.
 - For more information about tables see [Using Tables](Using-Tables)
-- (.Net 4 only) When inserting a table from a collection of objects ClosedXML will check for the custom property [Display(Name="Field Name")] and use it for column name if exists.
+- (.Net 4 only) When inserting a table from a collection of objects ClosedXML will check for the custom property `[XLColumn(Header="Field Name")]` and use it for column name if exists.
 Otherwise it will use the property's name.

 ![InsertingTables.jpg](http://download-codeplex.sec.s-msft.com/Download?ProjectName=closedxml&DownloadId=202111 "InsertingTables.jpg")